How to save the xrdp login details for passwordless authentication

 XRDP brings the Remote Desktop protocol (RDP) to linux machines.
 One of the main drawbacks is that it does not support network layer authentication (NLA), therefore Windows won’t allow you to save the password and it does not allow you to copy and paste the password in the login screen.

 Thankfully, there is a solution which implies the creation of a .rdp file with the login credentials.
-It acts as a simple shortcut, one click on it and you’re directly logged into your remote linux server.
+This acts as a simple shortcut; one click, and you are directly logged into your remote Linux server.

 Run the following command in the powershell terminal: